SCROLL TO BOTTOM FOR PRINTABLE USHER GUIDE

 Elementary students in Thurston County and surrounding areas.
 Children under the age of five may not attend Olympia Junior Programs performances.

 Plays are presented in the winter and spring.
-Each play runs for five to seven days.
+Each play runs for four to five days.
 Daily performances are at 10:00 a.m. and 12:30 p.m., and last about one hour.
 Letters announcing the coming season's schedule are sent to school principals in October.
 Performance dates are scheduled with the Washington Center two years in advance.

-Two performances each are offered for primary (1-3) and intermediate (4-6) grades.
+Two performances are offered for grades 1-3 and two others for grades 3-6.
 Olympia Junior Programs contracts with professional production companies for specific plays about one year in advance.
 Productions are carefully selected for relevance to curriculum and appropriateness for the age of the audience.
 Works based on literature or history are often used.
 Companies chosen have demonstrated expertise with young audiences, and present a program that is technically more intricate than would be done for an assembly in a school setting.

 The Washington Center for the Performing Arts, 512 S. Washington Street, Olympia, WA.